Agoric/agoric-sdk/packages/SwingSet/docs/networking.md

 You can omit any of the methods and those events will simply be ignored.
 All these methods include the Connection object as the first argument, and the `ConnectionHandler` itself as the last argument, which might help if you want to share a common handler function among multiple connections.

 * `onOpen(connection, handler)`: this is called when the connection is established, which tells you that the remote end has successfully accepted the connection request
-* `onReceive(connection, packetBytes, handler)`: this is called each time the remote end sends a packet full of data
+* `onReceive(connection, packetBytes, handler)`: this is called each time the remote end sends a packet of data
-* `onClose(connection, reason, handler)`: this is called when the connection is closed, either because one side wanted it to close, or because an error occurred

-The `reason` in `onclose` is optional, as in it may be `undefined`.
+* `onClose(connection, reason, handler)`: this is called when the connection is closed, either because one side wanted it to close, or because an error occurred. `reason` may be `undefined`.

-`onReceive` is the most important method.
-Each time the remote end sends a packet, your `onReceive` method will be called with the data inside that packet (currently as a String, but ideally as an ArrayBuffer with a custom `.toString()` method with an optional `encoding` argument (default `'latin1'`), so that it can contain arbitrary bytes).
+`onReceive()` is the most important method.
+Each time the remote end sends a packet, your `onReceive()` method will be called with the data inside that packet (currently as a String, but ideally as an ArrayBuffer with a custom `toString(encoding='latin1')` method so that it can contain arbitrary bytes).

 The return value of `onReceive` is nominally a Promise for the ACK data of the message (and should thus appear as the eventual resolution of the Promise returned by `connection.send()` on the other side).
 If the promise does not resolve to an ACK or resolves to an empty ACK, the implementation will automatically send a trivial `'\1'` ACK, since empty (`''`) ACKs are not supported by Cosmos ibc-go.